jcn509/pyxboxtest/README.md

 - Automated controller input (uses Qemu's monitor rather than faking keyboard events so you can use your computer for other tasks without it interfering)
 - Screenshots (using Qemu's monitor so that they are unaffected by Window size or headless mode)
 - Headless mode so that you can run tests in the background without windows popping up
-- Network connections e.g. FTP
+- Network connections e.g. FTP can be forwarded
 - Setup HDD image templates from which you can create clean images to be used for your tests
   - Prevents changes to a HDD from affecting other tests in the current run (and future runs too)
   - You can use an existing HDD image to form the basis of the template